-- Coordinates with the Counseling Supervisor and CDCR staff in matters pertaining to medical, disciplinary and program progress and any problems/issues involving with any program or parolee/participant services/treatment plan.
+- Coordinates with Counseling Supervisor and CDCR staff in matters pertaining to medical, disciplinary and program progress and any problems/issues involving with any program or parolee/participant services/treatment plan.

-- Make decisions regarding caseload matters.
+- Make Decisions regarding caseload matters.

 - Conduct and participate in case conferences for each participant assigned to the caseload.